cicykagnes/sithar_text_generation/README.md

 # Web app and deployment :

-   The web app was created using a tool called streamlit.
+   Sithar is created using a tool called streamlit.
 There are 3 pages namely , home , text generation and about .
    Home displays the name of our app .
 It has a button to check how to use the app.
    Text generation page has a text input box ,where the user can input the keyword to generate the text.
    The about page has links to the source code , the dataset and to contact the creators .